 I can only speak for myself.
 I don't speak for Joe - but he does speak up for us.
 I've had more than my share of hardships, and like the Vice President, I have a passion for learning and making sure I do the right thing - but I trip and stumble on my words, have a terrible short-term memory, and I'm prone to make mistakes.
 Lots of mistakes.
 I still do dumb things, step on the toes of other people while caught up in my own self-centered plans, and there are plenty of people to whom I've had to or continue to owe apologies or atonement.
 I am no saint.
 What my journey in Sobriety has taught me is that that's very human.
 Humility is accepting that not only am I not perfect, I'm going to need to constantly grow and learn and work at being better.
 Rather than taking an, "I know everything", egotistical stance, it's in admitting that I don't know everything, and can only speak to my own experience, that keeps me grounded in honesty and some character.
 God isn't finished with me yet.
 There are plenty of ways I need to grow even now, and plenty of ways that, by the Grace of God, I have grown and become a changed person over my 18 years of sobriety.
 I've been homeless.
 I've been hopelessly addicted, alone and in the depths of despair.
 I've lost a lot.
 But if you ask anyone that knows me well, they'll tell you I make a real effort to humble myself; that I have an atttitude of gratitude and am full of HOPE, empathy, and a genuine and sincere desire to do right by people.
 Even to my wife, who's my rock, I try to set expectations properly.
 I tell her, "I will let you down".
 I don't promise perfection, and I don't promise I'll be anything better than what I am: A recovering alcoholic and addict who's had to work at removing shortcomings and rely on my Higher Power's help to be better, because I'm flawed, finite and very, very human.

 I'm giving a voice to everyday Joes like me.
 Read Jacquelyn's story above, with more to come.
-I'm happy to volunteer my time to give a platform for anyone supporting Joe Bident for President to tell their story, in their own words.
+It was the honor of my life to volunteer my time to serve and help elect Joe Biden the 46th President of the United States.